The Dreamers (novel): Reception

-The Dreamers received mostly positive reviews and a few mixed reactions from critics.
 Hannah Beckerman of The Guardian claims that “not all of Walker’s characters are quite so well-rounded," as she states that Catherine's separation from her daughter, whilst quarantined in Santa Lora Hospital, “lacks the urgency and angst that one might expect to accompany an enforced separation."
 Beckermann continues, declaring that the story does not have enough “dramatic tension," as it is obvious to the reader that many of the characters in the extensive cast will fall victim to the sleeping virus, however, through lack of characterization, the reader does not “care enough about which of them will survive.”
 Despite these criticisms, Beckermann states that there is a “hypnotic quality to Walker’s writing," through her lyrical prose.
 Writing for The New York Times, Dwight Garner claims that none of Walker's characters “says or does an interesting thing.”
 He expresses the blandness of the characters’ internal monologue and dialogue.
 However, Garner also praises Walker for the sentimentality in her writing.
 He mentions how Walker weaves the fear of the climate crisis into her novel, particularly through the Santa Lora drought and Thomas’ dream about the collapse of one of Antarctica's largest ice caps, leaving Los Angeles underwater.
 Writing for The Washington Post, Sheila McClear, describes Walker's writing as “evocative” and calls the plot “bewitching.”
 David Canfield, writing for Entertainment Weekly, states that Walker's novel is an “exquisite work of intimacy” due to the author's avoidance of “typical disaster plotting.”
 He claims that Walker imbues “dazzling, aching humanity” in her exploration of the major themes in her novel, including the “conscious experience of loss, fear, and heartbreak.”
 Furthermore, writing for Readings, Amanda Rayner praises Walker's “choice of virus” for the “great dramatic implications” that it brings.
 She also commends the novel for its “compelling” capabilities as a “disaster novel” and as a “deeper meditation on dreams, consciousness and time.”
 While Kirkus Reviews describes The Dreamers as a "provocative, hypnotic tale" that asks compelling questions about the "nature of consciousness" and "loyalty and love that binds people together".